 Thanks for your feedback.
 That is a cute image of a hamster climbing the tree!

 Please can someone tell me if hamsters can function happily in the pitch dark?
 Because I need to cover him at night with a bed sheet or something similar, otherwise my cat gets over excited and I cannot monitor what is happening at night.
-My hamster is very active at night, but I do not want to depress her by keeping the cloth over her cage.
-I do not want to make her vision inactive.
-She seems to be happier without the cage clothed. tks,

 We received a 1 yr old hamster about 1 week ago, and he was very active.
 He got out of his cage one night and now sleeps a lot.
 He does not run like he used to when in his ball, and does not run between his cages like he did before (we have 2 cages connected).

 Yet, he is still active when we hold him.
 We have no other animals (cat, dog, etc.) so I know that nothing got hold of him.
 What could cause a hamster to not be as active as he used to be?

 He might have found a chemical or swallowed something while he was out.
 If you think so, check and see if there is a vet that will see hamsters in your area.

 It also could be that he was active at first because of all the excitement of a new place, but now he has gotten used to his environment.
 Hamsters are nocturnal so most of his activity is at night when your family is asleep.

 Don't worry...enjoy.
 Once your hamster has become an adult (after about a year), he/she has a few "wild" episodes, but basically settles down.
 I'm really enjoying mine now that the childhood stuff is over.
 He's much calmer, and less excited about things--perfectly healthy.
 Just more mature.